paola-perezrivera/SemProjectCS480/README.md

 - "SE": Special General Election

 File title continues with numbers in the format of YYYYMMDD.
--This represents the date when the election was.
+- This represents the date when the election was.